 Article VII — Duties of Officers

 SECTION 1.
 President.
 The president shall serve as Chair of both the Board of Directors and Executive Committee.
-He/she shall also serve as a member, ex-officio, with right to vote, on all committees, The President shall make all required appointments of standing and special committees with the approval of the Board of Directors.
+The person in the position shall also serve as a member, ex-officio, with right to vote, on all committees, The President shall make all required appointments of standing and special committees with the approval of the Board of Directors.

-At meetings of the Board of Directors and at such other times as he/she shall deem proper, the President shall communicate to the members of the Board and to the membership such matters and make such suggestions as may in the President’s opinion tend to promote the welfare and increase the usefulness of the Corporation.
+At meetings of the Board of Directors and at such other times as the President shall deem proper, the person in the position shall communicate to the members of the Board and to the membership such matters and make such suggestions as may in the President’s opinion tend to promote the welfare and increase the usefulness of the Corporation.
 The President shall perform such other duties as are necessary incident to the office of President or as may be prescribed by the Board of Directors.

-SECTION 2.
-Vice President.
-The duties of the Vice-President shall be Chairperson of the Program Committee and other duties as delegated to him or her by the Board of Directors or the President.
-The Vice President shall perform the duties of the President in the event of his/her inability to serve for the duration of the term of the vacated office.
+SECTION 2.a.
+Vice President & Program Chair.
+The duties of the Vice President shall be Chairperson of the Program Committee and other duties as delegated to the person in the position by the Board of Directors or the President.
+The person in the position will facilitate adherence to inclusion and diversity in all of NADD’s program planning.
+The Vice President & Program Chair shall perform the duties of the President in the event of his/her inability to serve for the duration of the term of the vacated office.

 SECTION 3.
 Secretary.
 The Secretary shall be responsible for the proper and legal mailings of notices to members.
 The Secretary shall see to the proper recording of proceedings of meetings of the Corporation, Board of Directors and all committees; and carry into execution all orders, votes and resolutions, not otherwise committed.
 The Secretary shall see that accurate records are kept of all members.

 SECTION 4.
 Treasurer.
 The Treasurer shall be in charge of the Corporation’s funds and records.
-As Treasurer he/she shall collect all member dues and/or assessments; shall have established proper accounting procedures for the handling of the Corporation’s funds and shall be responsible for the keeping of the funds in such banks, trust companies and/or investments as are approved by the Executive Committee.
+As Treasurer the person in the position shall oversee the collection of all member dues and/or assessments; shall have established proper accounting procedures for the handling of the Corporation’s funds and shall be responsible for the keeping of the funds in such banks, trust companies and/or investments as are approved by the Executive Committee.
 The Treasurer shall report on the financial condition of the Corporation at all meetings of the membership and of the Board of Directors and at other times when called upon by the President.

 At the end of each fiscal year, the Treasurer shall prepare an annual report of income and expenditures.
-At the expiration of his or her term of office, the Treasurer shall deliver over to his or her successor all books, money, and other property in his or her charge, or in the absence of a successor, shall deliver all properties to the President.
+At the expiration of the person in the position’s term of office, the Treasurer shall deliver over to his or her successor all books, money, and other property in his or her charge, or in the absence of a successor, shall deliver all properties to the President.

 Article VIII — Board of Directors

 SECTION 2.
 Composition.
-The Board of Directors shall consist of not less than seven (7), nor more than eleven (11) elected members, of which the President, Vice-President, Secretary, and Treasurer shall be a part.
-Any Officer or member of the Board of Directors wishing to run for another office in the organization must resign from his or her current position.
+The Board of Directors shall consist of not less than seven (7), nor more than eleven (11) elected members, of which the President, 2 Vice Presidents, Secretary, and Treasurer shall be a part.
+Any Officer or member of the Board of Directors wishing to run for another office in the organization must resign from their current position.